Adaptations of Sherlock Holmes: Stage

+In November 2025, a new comedy play called Sherlock Holmes and The 12 Days of Christmas by David Reed and Humphrey Ker, with original songs by Tim Rice and Andrew Lloyd Webber will premiere at the Birmingham Repertory Theatre.

 Television

 There have been many television incarnations of Sherlock Holmes, varying in faithfulness to the source material from direct adaptations of Holmes stories, most notably The Hound of the Baskervilles, to new stories set in the present day and even the future.

 Television series

-One of the earliest television appearances was the 1951 BBC miniseries Sherlock Holmes starring Alan Wheatley as Holmes and Raymond Francis as Watson.